 So how should we understand the difference between a finding that is “material” but not “fundamental”?

-Was money stolen or was there plunder?
+Was there theft or plunder?
 (Qualified Opinion)

-Some of the other causes of a qualified opinion are, in and of themselves, less likely to be about theft of funds than poor management and failure to follow the budget.
-For example, unauthorized expenditures may be for legitimate expenditure with proper documentation, but they were not authorized.
-Excess expenditure is expenditure beyond the budget, but may be for legitimate and properly documented expenses.
-Both are still bad practices that should not be tolerated, but they are not the same as stealing money (in other words, they are not necessarily “plunder”).
+Some of the other causes of a qualified opinion are, in and of themselves, less likely to be about the theft of funds than poor management and failure to follow the budget.

 Breaking Procurement Laws

-In other cases, Ministries, Departments and Agencies do use money for appropriate expenditures, but break procurement rules.
+In other cases, Ministries, Departments, and Agencies use the money for appropriate expenditures but break procurement rules.

 Failure to follow procurement processes can lead to loss of funds but does not necessarily mean theft of money.
 See example below.